Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

-\textit{Topological features extracted from GloVe are considered rich, such that researchers have attempted all tasks, except (1) speech and music processing and (2) structure and visualization.
-The most popular application is model interpretation and analysis, suggesting that glove embeddings can be sufficiently probed using TDA techniques to excavate explanations for performance. } \end{myBox}

-\paragraph{FastText Embeddings. } FastText embeddings build on the Word2Vec approach by incorporating subword information, improving the representation of rare words, and allowing for embedding out-of-vocabulary words \cite{bojanowski2017enriching}.
-This type of embedding is not a popular feature researchers use to enhance topological features as only two tasks are attempted - {sentiment and semantic analysis} \cite{jakubowskietal2020topology,triki2021analysis,shehu2024analysis}, specifically for word sense induction \& disambiguation; and {text classification}, where \citet{tymochko2021connections} detects fraudulent papers.
+\textbf{FastText Embeddings.} FastText embeddings are built on the \\Word2Vec approach by incorporating subword information, improving the representation of rare words, and allowing for embedding out-of-vocabulary words \cite{bojanowski2017enriching}.
+This type of embedding is not a popular feature extractor that researchers employ to enhance topological features, as only two tasks are attempted - \textit{sentiment \& semantic analysis task}, which include polysemy word classification \cite{jakubowskietal2020topology,triki2021analysis,shehu2024analysis}, and word sense induction \& disambiguation \cite{jakubowskietal2020topology}; and \textit{text classification}, where Tymochko et al. \cite{tymochko2021connections} detects fraudulent papers.